nystromb/cob-spec-server/README.md

 # Cob Spec Java Server

-This is the repo that adheres to the cob spec acceptance suite.
+This is the repo that adheres to the [cob spec acceptance suite](https://github.com/8thlight/cob_spec) .

-# Getting started
+## Getting started

 1. Clone the repo
   * `git clone https://github.com/nystromb/cob-spec-server.git`